Application Deadline: September 1, 2016 (Applications for 2017 will be accepted after July 1, 2016)

 The university is responsible for selecting its proposed candidate.
 Exceptions may be considered for institutions with multiple campuses.
-Highest priority will be given to applications for research that encompasses the award’s Aims.
+While all applications involving pharmacology/toxicology research will be considered, preference will be given to individuals sponsored by a unit with responsibility for pharmacology/toxicology as part of its core mission.
 The pharmacology/toxicology research and teaching mission of the unit awarding the degree must be part of a core mission displayed on its website.

 An individual may not simultaneously hold or interrupt any other fellowship providing stipend support while the PhRMA Foundation fellowship is active.